Amin-MAG/My-Notes/English/Friends Series/Season-05.md

 ## Sentences

-- Get your edge back
+- So that gives me back my edge.

 ## Words

 - To squeeze: to squeeze the trigger
+- Intrigue
 - Intercourse

 # E15